 Covenants, Conditions, and Restrictions (CC&Rs)

-The fundamental purpose of this Association’s covenants, conditions, and restrictions (CC&Rs) is to provide a basis for protecting members’ equity in the community and to provide the framework within which people can live in harmony in a group situation.
+The fundamental purpose of the Wilderness Ranch Owners Association’s (WROA's) covenants, conditions, and restrictions (CC&Rs) is to provide a basis for protecting members’ equity in the community and to provide the framework within which people can live in harmony in a group situation.

 Automatic and mandatory homeowners associations are part of an overall concept of residential property ownership.
-Purchase of your home or lot brings with it membership in the association which provides the structure for operation and management of the residential community concept.
-Membership includes certain mandatory obligations, financial responsibilities, and rules of the association.
-By purchasing in this Association, you’ve agreed to abide by its pre-established guidelines.
+Purchase of your home or lot brings with it membership in the WROA, which provides the structure for operation and management of the residential community concept.
+Membership includes certain mandatory obligations, financial responsibilities, and rules of the Association.
+By purchasing in this association, you’ve agreed to abide by its pre-established guidelines.

 We live close to our neighbors, share common facilities, and voluntarily sacrifice certain freedoms, all for the cause of protecting communal property values and reducing nuisances.
 Reasonable restrictions, consistently enforced over time, will preserve the net value of the community and maintain a high quality of life for residents.